matrix-org/matrix-spec-proposals/proposals/4140-expiring-events-with-keep-alive-endpoint.md

 inform about the call termination or using the call app ping loop like we propose here.

----
-It might not be necessary to change the value of `"m.will_expire" = 10` to `"m.will_expire" = "running"` it makes it easier to understand and also hides more potential metadata but it is questionable if that bring any benefit.

----
-The name `m.will_expire` has been chosen since it communicates that it becomes invalid.
-And that it is an event that automatically changes state (`will_expire` vs `expired`).
-But it does not imply what expired vs non expired means, it is flexible in how can be used.
-Alternatives could by:

-- `m.alive`
-  - pro: communicates it might change (alive is always temporal)
-  - con: ver strong bias on how to use it `valid/invalid`
-- `m.timeout`
-  - pro: very unbiased in how its used - timeout over can also mean the client will show a reminder.
-  - pro: clear that it has something to do with time.
-  - con: not so clear the homeserver will automatically do sth.
-  - con: not so clear that this timeout can be refreshed?

 ## Security considerations

-We are using unauthenticated endpoint to refresh the expirations.
-Since we use the token it is hard to guess a correct endpoint and randomly end `will_expire` events.
+We are using an unauthenticated endpoint to refresh the expirations.
+Since we use the token it is hard to guess a correct request and force one of the actions events of the Future.

-It is an intentional decision to not provide an endpoint like `PUT /_matrix/client/v3/expiration/room/{roomId}/event/{eventId}` where any client with access to the room could also `end` or `refresh` the expiration.
+It is an intentional decision to not provide an endpoint like `PUT /_matrix/client/v3/futures/room/{roomId}/event/{eventId}` where any client with access to the room could also `end` or `refresh` the expiration.
 With the token the client sending the event has ownership over the expiration and only intentional delegation of that ownership (sharing the token) is possible.

-On the other hand the token makes sure that the instance gets as little information about the matrix metadata of the associated `will_expire` event.
+On the other hand the token makes sure that the instance gets as little information about the matrix metadata of the associated `future` event.
+It cannot even tell with which room or user it is interacting.

 ## Unstable prefix